 What are you looking for in a LingComm grant application?

-We’re looking for projects that bring linguistics to new audiences in engaging ways.
+We’re looking for projects that bring linguistics to broader audiences in engaging ways.

 We’re open to any area of linguistics, but we encourage projects to pick a specific topic, theme, and/or audience rather than a general “what is linguistics” aimed at everyone.
 It may help to do some searches and look through the Resources page to see what already exists — what makes your project different?

-We’re also looking for projects that are specific enough in scope that $100 or $500 can make a significant difference and that they can reasonably be created by the end of 2022, even around other work and/or school commitments that you presumably have.
-(This is about 8 months from when we announce the winner.)
+We’re also looking for projects that are specific enough in scope that $500 can provide a significant boost to what you’re already doing and where we can see the initial effects of the grant by the end of 2024, even around other work and/or school commitments that you presumably have.
+(This is about 6 months from when we announce the winner.)
+We recognize that projects do have a lifecycle, and you don’t have to promise us free content for the internet indefinitely, but we do ask you to talk to us about how the grant fits into the longer-term longevity of your project.

 Why do you ask about new audiences?